-Apendix A Professional Enigenners Approval
+Appendix A Professional Engineers Approval

-Purpose:

-To ensure the safety of a worker in a moderate confined space, of the lower screw pump channel sump.
-The biggest hazard to the worker would come from a mechanical or electrical failure of screw pump #2.
-The WWTP is equipped with an 800 kW stand by generator, in the event of a power outage we would be without power for approximately 20-30 seconds.
-IN the event of a mechanical or electrical failure the sump would eventually be breached by wastewater (details in next section).
-All other potential hazards are addressed via attached HIRA.

-Background:
+Appendix B Drawings of Confined Space

+Appendix C Valve Specifications

+Appendix D Pictures

+Alternate Measures Submission Elements:

+The confined space is an open air circular concrete secondary clarifier.
+The tank is 25 m in diameter and is just over 4m in depth.
+The tank floor has a minor slope towards the middle.
+There are two adjacent pipes; one is a 750 mm gravity feed from the upstream bio reactor.
+The second feed is a 200 mm pipe that is connected to the suction side of the return pumping system which pumps sludge back to the bio reactor.
+The purpose for this confined space entry is to replace a 25 year old gear box with a new unit; this work is anticipated to take 3-5 days and is scheduled for the week of April 20th 2015.
+Future entries would be for emergency repairs only.
+The space will be emptied with pumps and any residual material will be hosed and cleaned out prior to entry, from above.

-confined n open airpipes; upstream.
-The second feedunit;-5.
-The space will be emptied with pumps and any residual material will be hosed and cleaned out prior to entry, from above.space cannot be isolated as per specifications in section 9.18.
+The space cannot be isolated as per specifications in section 9.18.
 “Double block and bleed” can’t be implemented due to the fact that the pipes are all below grade and there is nowhere to safely bleed to.
 Blind flanging is impractical on the 750 mm gravity lines as it is buried under ground.